Mindware-Lab/trident-g-ground-truth/Trident-G-Far-Transfer-Protocol.md

 ---

-## 6. Supporting evidence from perceptual-learning specificity and transfer
+## 8. Supporting evidence from perceptual-learning specificity and transfer

-The horizontal principle is also supported indirectly by the perceptual-learning literature.
+The horizontal principle is supported indirectly by the perceptual-learning literature.

 Perceptual learning often shows specificity to trained features, locations or orientations.
-Yu (2011) notes that visual perceptual learning has classically been treated as location- and orientation-specific, but also reviews work showing that procedures such as double training and task-plus-exposure can enable transfer to new locations or orientations. ([PMC][6])
+Yu notes that visual perceptual learning has classically been treated as location- and orientation-specific, but also reviews work showing that procedures such as double training and task-plus-exposure can enable transfer to new locations or orientations. ([PMC][1])

-Zhang et al. (2010) proposed a rule-based account of perceptual-learning transfer in which a higher-level decision unit learns how to reweight perceptual inputs.
-This is very compatible with the Trident-G idea that what transfers is not the raw sensory tuning alone, but a higher-level rule or control policy over the relevant variables. ([PubMed][7])
+Zhang et al. proposed a rule-based account of perceptual-learning transfer in which a higher-level decision unit learns how to reweight perceptual inputs.
+This is very compatible with the Trident-G idea that what transfers is not raw sensory tuning alone, but a higher-level rule or control policy over the relevant variables. ([PubMed][11])

 So the evidence pattern is: